joeycastillo/oddlyspecific.org/_posts/2020-02-20-oso-1-the-hiking-log.md

 #include <avr/dtostrf.h>
 ```

-While you're there, you can also add a couple of globals for the GPS, filesystem and sensor:
+While you're there, you can also add a couple of globals for the GPS, Flash, filesystem and sensor:

 ```
 Adafruit_GPS GPS(&Serial1);